marp-team/marp/website/blog/2019-05-10-the-story-of-marp-next/the-story-of-marp-next.md

 **[Marp Web]** is a Web interface of Marp presentation writer.
 It allows writing your slide deck as like as a traditional desktop app.

 > The current Marp Web is just a tech demo.
-We are planning to re-implement Marp Web based on well-known framework for building SPA.
+We are planning to re-implement Marp Web based on well-known framework (like React) for building SPA.

 [marp web]: https://web.marp.app/